Accruent/jiragen/jiragen-cli/README.md

 # `jiragen-cli`

-The command line tool to send bulk issue creation requests to JIRA from a .csv file.
+A command line tool to send bulk issue creation requests to JIRA from a .csv file.

 ## Installation